cordpackers/reUpdater/faq.md

 ## Would this be available to macOS/Linux users?

-**No.**
+**Maybe.**

-As stated above, this relies on and modifies `installer.db` which is exclusive to (Discord's modified) Squirrel.Windows, which is Windows only.
+As stated above, this relies on and modifies `installer.db` which is exclusive to (Discord's modified) Squirrel.Windows, which is Windows only, although someone can make a custom installer that creates it.